-- to engage students in meaningful sessions outside of the traditional classroom setting through a wide range of practical activities including woodcraft, ceramics, outdoor cooking, story-telling, horticulture, bushcraft, etc.
+Our aim is to engage students in meaningful sessions with measurable impact, primarily outside of the traditional classroom setting, through a wide range of practical activities.

-- to increase experience, enrichment and opportunities for the learning and development of skills.
+- To be ambitious for every pupil to increase their experience, enrichment & opportunities for the learning and development of transferable skills.

-Many of our students find traditional classroom environments particularly challenging.
-By tapping into the wealth of opportunities that can be found in nature, we offer young people the chance to benefit from a far greater breadth of learning experience and enrichment.
+Many of our students find traditional classroom environments particularly challenging so by tapping into the wealth of opportunities that can be found in nature, we offer young people the chance to benefit from a far greater breadth of learning experience and enrichment.

 - Engagement with the outside world.

 - Showing an interest in the world in which they live.

 - Learning about the needs of living things.